-Graduate applicants interested in research-based programs are strongly encouraged to find a faculty supervisor at the time of application.
-Visit the Master of Health Ethics program website for areas for a list of faculty members, their research interests, and contact information.
-You may also use the Yaffle search engine to find a supervisor you may wish to work with.
+Graduate applicants interested in research-based programs are strongly encouraged to connect with a faculty supervisor at the time of application.
+Visit the Master of Health Ethics program website for a list of faculty members, their research interests, and contact information.
+You may also use the Yaffle search application to find a supervisor you may wish to work with.

 The School of Graduate Studies offers advice on how to search for and contact potential supervisors.
 Need more help?
 Try attending one of our webinars and information sessions for prospective graduate students.

 Minimum admission requirements

 - MHE – Bachelor's degree (minimum 75% average) and an undergraduate philosophy course with substantial ethics content (e.g., Philosophy 2040: Moral Philosophy at Memorial University)

 Note: All figures are in Canadian dollars and subject to change.
 Fees are approved by the University’s Board of Regents.
 In the event of a discrepancy between the fees approved by the Board and those published on this website, the fees approved by the Board will prevail.
 Financial policies are enforced through the Department of Financial and Administrative Services.
 For the complete and official list of all fees and charges, visit www.mun.ca/finance/fees/.

 thesis, research papers, capstone project (subject to approval)

 MHE: Two scholarships per year worth up to $12,000/ year for two years.

 Tuition (Other Canadian students):